-Center for Consumer Freedom doesn’t help animals
+The Center for Consumer Freedom is the group behind HelpPetShelters.com, but they don’t help animals

 Background on the Center for Consumer Freedom

 CCF was started with a grant from tobacco companies to attack anti-smoking organizations.
-With support from the restaurant, alcohol, and agribusiness industries, it has mounted campaigns against Mothers Against Drunk Driving, the U.S. Centers for Disease Control and Prevention, the Center for Science in the Public Interest, the Humane Society of the United States (The HSUS) and others.
+With support from the restaurant, alcohol, and agribusiness industries, it has mounted campaigns against Mothers Against Drunk Driving, the U.S. Centers for Disease Control and Prevention, the Center for Science in the Public Interest, the Humane Society of the United States and others.
 CCF and its related organizations have fought against legislation that would reduce the use of plastic shopping bags, and mocked New York City’s efforts to combat childhood obesity, saying that former Mayor Bloomberg might as well “cut to the chase and outlaw fun while he’s at it.”
 They have also advocated for tanning beds, mercury-laden fish and high-fructose corn syrup.

 CCF hirelings sling mud on behalf of companies that profit from the mistreatment of animals—including the most extreme actors within the agribusiness sector.
 It’s not enough that Big Ag’s army of lobbyists keeps squeezing Congress for billions in taxpayer subsidies.
-They invest in CCF in an attempt to thwart even the most modest animal welfare reforms, defending lifelong confinement of animals, inhumane slaughter practices, and the reckless use of antibiotics on factory farms.
+They invest in CCF in an attempt to thwart even the most modest animal welfare reforms, defending lifelong confinement of animals, inhumane slaughter practices and the reckless use of antibiotics on factory farms.